AnyaJoy/personal_blog/README.md

 ### Continued development

-In the future we would like to add features as:
+In the future I would like to add features as:

-- Loader
-- Views count
+- Sceleton loader
 - Maps for travel posts
-- Mobile layout
-- Auto-filled name for comments (local storage)
+- Calendar for viewing posts chronologically

 ## Author